11 Films About the Beautiful Game

 How It Plays: This is the movie everyone thinks of when someone mentions "that movie about soccer."
-It comes with a pretty killer pedigree: it's directed by John Houston, who is the kind of man they don't build anymore, it's got Pele in it, it features Michael Caine and Max von Sydow, and the goalie is played by Sylvester Stallone.
+It comes with a pretty killer pedigree: it's directed by John Huston, who is the kind of man they don't build anymore, it's got Pele in it, it features Michael Caine and Max von Sydow, and the goalie is played by Sylvester Stallone.
 Oh, did I forget to mention that?
 Well it's true: Rambo is the fucking keeper.
 On paper, this isn't just the best movie ever made about football, it's the best movie ever made.

 How it actually plays is a little weirder.
 Despite the fact that it would eventually be known as the movie where Rocky plays goalie against the Nazis, it seems that while making it, everyone involved thought they were making a new spin on The Great Escape.
 It really takes itself seriously as a prison-break film.